mountetna/monoetna/polyphemus/workflows/README.md

 ### ETLJob super class

 ETL jobs should subclass: `ETLJob` and implement the `pre`, `process`, and `post` methods.
+You care store state in the context hash between methods.

 ### RunJob command